diagrid-labs/dapr-actor-demos/README.md

     The `EvilCorpDemo/dapr.yaml` file contains the configuration of the apps that will be started.

-The back-end is now running and you can continue with the front-end.

-#### Front-end

-1. Open the `EvilCorpDemo/EvilCorp.FrontEnd/realtime.js` file and update the `ABLY_API_KEY` constant with the Ably API key:

-    ```javascript
-    const ABLY_API_KEY = "INSERT_ABLY_API_KEY_HERE";
-    ```

-2. Run the `EvilCorpDemo/EvilCorp.FrontEnd/index.html` file using a local web server.
-For example, using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VS Code.
-3. Open the front-end in a browser and click the `Connect` button.
+3. Open the [front-end](http://localhost:5500) in a browser and click the `Connect` button.
 This establishes a connection with Ably Realtime.
 4. Enter the number of employees you want to simulate and click the `Create actors` button.
-This will create actors for the EvilCorp Head Quarters, the regional office, the employees and the alarm clocks.
+This will create actors for the EvilCorp head quarters, the regional office, the employees and the alarm clocks.
    > Be careful not to create too many employees.
-The free tier of ably can only handle 70 messages per second.
+The free tier of Ably is rate-limited to handle 70 messages per second.
 More info in the [Ably limits docs](https://ably.com/docs/general/limits).
 5. Click the `Start time` button to start the simulation.
 This will set the time of all the alarm clocks and after each two seconds 10 minutes will pass in the simulation.
 Once the alarm clocks reach 7:00, the employee actors will randomly acknowledge or snooze the alarm.

 ## Basic Actor Samples